Basic Worksite Traffic Management (BWTM) and Traffic Control (TC)Available Locations & Course Dates:

 - RIICOM201E Communicate in the Workplace

 - RIIWHS302E Implement Traffic Management Plans

 What To Wear

 All course participants are required to wear appropriate work attire.
-Whilst closed in shoes are a minimum requirement for attendance on any course, steel capped safety boots are required for practical exercises on day 2 of the course.
+Whilst enclosed shoes are a minimum requirement for attendance on any course, steel capped safety boots are required for practical exercises on day 2 and 3 of the course.

 Morning Tea & Lunch

 Feel free to grab a tea, coffee or a snack before the course starts and during the course breaks.
 All participants will be offered morning/ afternoon tea.